canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 * Two different workloads mixed into a single snap.
 * Snap's name need to be changed since it would not be just `otelcol`.
-* With more than one instance on the same VM, we would get duplicated node-exporter alerts for the same metrics, just with a different "juju_unit" label.
+* With more than one instance on the same VM, we would get duplicated `node-exporter` alerts for the same metrics, just with a different "juju_unit" label.
 * Would need a mechanism to coordinate port number across snaps and charms, or let the OS assign a random free port, and use that.
 * Slightly higher total resource consumption compared to a singleton approach.
-* Leaky confinement: node-exporter interfaces unnecessarily available to otelcol.
+* Leaky confinement: `node-exporter` interfaces unnecessarily available to `otelcol`.

 ### Alternative 1-B: Install `node-exporter` as a separate snap